 Give social proof - use your past experience and challenging cases to prove that you're capable of helping your prospect.

-If you need a hand with this, don’t hesitate to notify your Strategy Consultant, or our Support Team on the chat!
+If you need a hand with this, don’t hesitate to notify our Outbound Strategy Consultant (if you have premium support), or our Support Team on the chat!